simple-ssi/simple-cesr/test/README.md

 ## Unit Tests

-Unit tests are found inline under `src` next to the component under test.
+You will find unit tests inline under `src` next to the component under test.

 ## High-level Tests

-Other, more holistic, tests can be found in this directory:
+In this directory are other, more holistic tests:

 ### Standards

-The standards test confirms agreement of `simple-cesr`'s output with other implementations of CESR.
-For now it checks against the output from `Matter` in [cesr-ts](https://github.com/weboftrust/cesr-ts) (derived from [signify-ts](https://github.com/weboftrust/signify-ts)) from [WebOfTrust](https://github.com/weboftrust).
+The standards test confirms agreement between `simple-cesr`'s output and other implementations of CESR.
+Currently, it checks against the output from `Matter` in [cesr-ts](https://github.com/weboftrust/cesr-ts) (derived from [signify-ts](https://github.com/weboftrust/signify-ts)) from [WebOfTrust](https://github.com/weboftrust).